Vodafone in talks for UK merger with Hutchison's Three | Business

 Hutchison attempted to buy Telefonica's O2 network in Britain seven years ago but was blocked by regulators.
 Telefonica went on to create a joint venture with Liberty Global's Virgin Media, creating a fixed-line and mobile operator to challenge former incumbent BT.

 Vodafone noted in its statement that regulator Ofcom had described Vodafone UK and Three UK as sub-scale operators, which lacked the size to earn their cost of capital and therefore could fall further behind the two market leaders.
-Read, under pressure from long-suffering investors to improve returns at the pan-European operator, had named Britain as one of four major markets that would benefit from consolidation.
+Read has argued that the pandemic highlighted the importance of fast and reliable networks, creating a "tailwind of engagement" with governments.

+Regulators, however, will be reluctant to approve a deal that reduces competition during a cost-of-living crisis, with customers already facing higher bills, analysts have said.
+Vodafone said on Monday the merger could bring benefits through "competitively priced access" to larger 5G network, for example for mobile virtual network operators.

+These players, which include Tesco Mobile and Sky, have built a significant share of the British mobile market.
+UNDER PRESSURE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)